skellis46/slipbox/improvisation and the threshold of the self.md

 In the northern autumn of 2023 professional dancer Katye Coe and I did some informal practice sessions in the studio at Coventry University.
 I had been working with authentic movement for many years – as had Katye – and we gravitated towards experimental versions of the practice.
 Late that same year I was awarded via lot some funding from Coventry University for a practice research project called _Losing One's Self: Exploring Dance Improvisation and Consciousness_.[^losing] That funding, and the subsequent work with Katye (dancer-researcher), L.M.
 Merritt Millman (neuroscientist), Michaela Gerussi (dancer-researcher), and me (Simon Ellis, dancer-researcher) in early 2024, is the backbone of this writing.

-[^losing]:The project became known as [Losing Oneself](https://losingoneself.coventry.ac.uk/).

 The studio-based work between Katye and me occurred between January and February 2024 (including dancing, reflecting, self-reporting questionnaires and various forms of documentation).
 Initial literature searches focusing on dance improvisation, consciousness and mindfulness practices occurred in early 2024 (led by Michaela), and I later picked up and expanded on Michaela's work as part of the development of this writing.
 Analysis of the self-reporting questionnaires was finished by Merritt in September 2024.

 The project then went dormant as I wondered what to do and how best to do it.
 Nevertheless, questions of non-duality and body-based practices remained an ongoing curiosity and I continued to read broadly in the area.

-In September 2025 I began direct work on this book chapter [^git] and the bulk of the writing and analytical work happened between February and August 2026.
+In September 2025 I began direct work on this book chapter[^git] and the bulk of the writing and analytical work happened between February and August 2026.

-[^git]: All drafting, edits and changes to this chapter are available as open access on GitHub; first as [_losing oneself - somatics chapter_](https://github.com/skellis46/slipbox/commit/85cfb873957b6303ba2b0df4ce7444e94e5fa853), and then [_improvisation and the threshold of the self_](https://github.com/skellis46/slipbox/blame/master/improvisation%20and%20the%20threshold%20of%20the%20self.md) when the work was re-titled on 8 October 2025.

 Katye and I practiced together for seven days between 26 January and 15 February 2024.
 Each day of practice contained two sessions (morning and afternoon), with the exception of 26 January which was morning only.
 In total there were thirteen sessions of practice with the following format: